nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_EVENT_HUB.md

 const eventHub = document.querySelector(".container")

-// Listen for the custom event you dispatched in ConvictionSelect eventHub.addEventListener('what custom event did you dispatch?', event => {
+// Listen for the custom event you dispatched in ConvictionSelect eventHub.addEventListener('what custom event did you dispatch in ConvictionSelect?', event => {
     // You remembered to add the id of the crime to the event detail, right? if ("crimeId" in event.detail) {
         /*